joaovicente/spring-cloud-microservices-book/chapter1.md

 touch ./src/main/java/com/apm4all/wordcount/WordCountController.java
 ```

-Not create the class and define the class as a @RestController and add the @RequestMapping handler method as shown below
+Now create the `WordCountController.java` class and define the class as a `@RestController` and add the `@RequestMapping` handler method as shown below

 ```java
 package com.apm4all.wordcount;